 Eforms allow students to submit required verification documents in a timely manner.
 Eforms do not have to be printed and are electronically submitted directly to SCC’s Financial Aid Office.
 Students must login to the form using their SCC username and password.
-The eform should be filled out completely and accurately to avoid delays in processing by using Internet Explorer or Firefox.
+The eform should be filled out completely and accurately to avoid delays in processing.
 Students will receive a message stating "Form saved successfully" upon submission.
 If you do not receive this message, please contact our office for help at 704-991-0302.

 How long does it take to find out if I am eligible?